-2.3.1 C4 Individual Facilities/Settings Assessment.
+C4 Individual Facilities/Settings Assessment.
 The C4 assessment was designed to evaluate individual facilities to determine compliance with the HCBS criteria outlined in 42 CFR 441.301(c)(4).
 For residential settings, it also encompassed the requirements outlined in 42 CFR 4421.301(c)(4)(iv).

 Development of the assessment tool and criteria.
 An assessment tool was developed for residential facilities utilizing the criteria outlined in the 42 CFR 441.301(c)(4).
 Additionally, SCDHHS used the exploratory questions issued by CMS for the settings requirements.
 This tool was developed collaboratively with various stakeholders including providers, advocacy groups, and other state agencies.
-The assessment tool was used by providers to complete the self-assessment of their residential setting types (listed on page 21).
-The assessment was an online tool.
-For providers who did not have internet access, SCDHHS made available paper copies.
+The assessment tool was used by providers to complete the self-assessment of their residential setting types (listed on page 18).
+The assessment is an online tool.
+For providers who may not have internet access, SCDHHS made available paper copies.